Deutscher Chor London

 The Deutscher Chor London (DCL), also known as the German Choir of London, is a London-based amateur mixed-voice choir with a core repertoire of German classical choral pieces and a special interest in contemporary works.
 The choir was founded in 2009 by its current musical director Barbara Höfling.

 DCL gives around twelve performances each year and has released two CD recordings.

 About

 DCL was founded in 2009 by singer and conductor Barbara Höfling.
 The initial membership was drawn largely from amateur singers associated with the Deutsche Evangelische Christuskirche in Knightsbridge, London.
-It has since grown to the be largest German choir in the UK.
+It has since grown to be the largest German choir in the UK.

 Currently, the choir comprises around fifty active members of various nationalities.
 It continues to rehearse each week at the Christuskirche in Knightsbridge.

 Repertoire

 Classical

 DCL's core repertoire is drawn from the German choral tradition of the seventeenth to late nineteenth centuries, in particular the works of Heinrich Schütz, Bach, Haydn, Brahms, Mendelssohn, Max Reger, Rheinberger and Bruckner.

 The choir's repertoire extends to other works from the classical choral canon, including pieces by Vivaldi, Händel and Britten.